University Policy 6320

 c.
 The roles and responsibilities for Nontraditional Academic Programs are as follows:

-- The academic department/college is the academic owner of the program and responsible for decisions regarding the curriculum, faculty, students, and finances of the academic program.
+- The academic department/college is the academic owner of the program and is responsible for decisions regarding the curriculum, faculty, students, and expenditures of the academic program.

-- The role of Extended Studies is to 1.) provide support and structure for the development, funding and delivery of Nontraditional Academic Programs, and 2.) monitor financial and administrative commitments outlined in the budget and MOA.
+- The role of Extended Studies is to 1.) provide support and structure for the development, funding, and delivery of Nontraditional Academic Programs, 2.) set up the accounts to segregate financial transactions, and 3.) monitor financial and administrative commitments outlined in the budget and MOA.

-- The Provost’s Office is responsible for the approval of Nontraditional Academic Programs, ensuring corrective action is taken when instances of noncompliance are identified, and retaining official University documents pertaining to Nontraditional Academic Programs.
+- The Provost’s Office is responsible for 1.) approving Nontraditional Academic Programs, 2.) ensuring corrective action is taken when instances of noncompliance are identified, and 3.) retaining official University documents pertaining to Nontraditional Academic Programs.

 d.
-Proposals regarding Nontraditional Academic Programs, including funding models and student fee amounts, require approval by the State Board of Education per Idaho State Board of Education Policy, sections III.G. and V.R.
+Proposals for Nontraditional Academic Programs, including funding models and student fee amounts, require approval by the Idaho State Board of Education per Idaho State Board of Education policy sections III.G. and V.R.
 The Provost’s Office is responsible for advancing these proposals to the Idaho State Board of Education.

 5. Self-Support Academic Program Funding Model

 b.
-Students in self-support programs are charged program fees in lieu of tuition, and those fees are then deposited into a designated local account to pay for the expenses of the program, including the cost of instruction, program support, student services, and marketing.
+Students in self-support programs are charged program fees in lieu of tuition.
+Those fees are then deposited into a designated local account to pay for the expenses of the program, including the cost of instruction, program support, student services, and marketing.

 d.
 Practices must be followed to demonstrate the self-sustaining nature of the program.

-- Self-support academic programs will adhere to their most recently approved annual budget and most recently approved MOA.
+- Self-support academic programs must adhere to their most recently approved annual budget and most recently approved MOA.

-- Financial transactions for self-support academic programs will be segregated, tracked, and accounted for separately from all other programs of the institution in Extended Studies accounts designated specifically for the program.
+- Financial transactions for self-support academic programs will be segregated, tracked, and accounted for separately from all other programs of the institution within each respective college’s accounts designated specifically for the program.
+Extended Studies will facilitate the creation of these accounts with each college.

 - Similarly, self-support academic programs must provide fair compensation to the home department for consistent utilization of administrative staff and/or other resources.
 Ongoing commitments must be stipulated in the MOA.